eurec4a/flight-phase-separation/README.md

 #### circling:
 - Period during which the aircraft was on the standard circling track with roughly 3° roll angle.
 - Periods without dropsonde launches are included here (e.g. circle_break).
-- Useful when wanting to loop over the full period HALO was on the circle track.
+- Useful when wanting to loop over the full period the aircraft was on the circle track.

 #### clover_leg:
 - Defined as the long legs of a clover flight pattern with close to 2° roll angle.